viki-vik/InTheEndOps/README-CICD.md

-## Blueprint for deploying Python application to EKS using GitHub Actions, ECR, Argo CD, and GitOps principles.
+## Blueprint for deploying Python application to EKS using GitHub Actions, ECR, ArgoCD, and GitOps principles.
 #### CI/CD pipeline from Code PR → Deployment in Prod (PR->CI->Dev->Prod)
 1. Feature Development:
 	- Developers work on a feature in a feature branch.